k1nzzz/k1nzzz/README.md

 - 👀 I’m interested in FrontEnd.
 - 🌱 I’m currently learning Vue, React, Vite, Webpack, Electron.
 - 📫 How to reach me ...
-- 🎓 A senior student.
+- 🎓 A college student.

 <!---
 k1nzzz/k1nzzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.